FAQs

 Educational Programme

 At Virtus, students choose 4 A-Level subjects to study over the course of two academic years (Year 12 and 13).
-Unlike other systems, this allows students to specialise based on their strengths, thus maximising their chances of gaining a place at top-level universities.
+Unlike other systems, this allows students to specialise based on their strengths, thus maximising their chances of gaining a place at renowned universities.

 The Co-Curriculum is the cornerstone for equipping our students with transversal skills that allow them to face the challenges of the 21st-century, such as critical thinking skills, intellectual curiosity and public speaking.
 They also develop a global perspective and a broader knowledge about their academic and professional interests.